Assistant Lighting Designers

 - attending some production rehearsals

-- being part of the production team in the Theatre during production rehearsals
+- being part of the Production Team in Theatre during production rehearsals

 - in association with Assistant Directors adapting lighting for cover showings from the full-length productions